metabolomics-us/pyspec/pyspec/pyspec/machine/share/README.md

 }
 ```

-To make it publically accessible, but limit it to a certain ip range.
+To make it publicly accessible, but limit it to a certain ip range.